kazunori279/dockerfiles/fluentd-bigquery-sample/README.md

 - Sign Up for BigQuery
 - Creating a dataset and table on Google BigQuery
 - Creating an instance of Google Compute Engine (GCE)
-- Run the sample Docker container
+- Run nginx + Fluentd with Docker container
+- Execute BigQuery query

-## Sign Up for BigQuery (If you have not done yet)
+## Sign Up for BigQuery

+(You can skip this section if you have done before)

 - If you have not signed up with BigQuery yet, follow the instruction in [Sign Up for BigQuery](https://cloud.google.com/bigquery/sign-up) page to create a project.
 - To set up a billing, select the project, click `Billing & settings` and `Enable billing` button.
 Enter billing profile accordingly.